 Almost three years after the Brexit referendum in which the British people voted by a narrow margin to leave the EU, much uncertainty remains.
 The new official date for the UK to leave is 31 October but it remains to be seen whether this will be replaced with yet another extension.
 Amongst the many questions that remain unanswered is the status of Gibraltar.
-Will British citizens need an ETIAS visa for Gibraltar or to travel anywhere else in the Schengen Zone?
+Will British citizens need an ETIAS visa waiver for Gibraltar or to travel anywhere else in the Schengen Zone?

 The Schengen Zone, the Schengen Visa and ETIAS

 The Schengen Zone is a visa-free travel zone comprising of 26 European states.
 This includes most EU states with the exception of Bulgaria, Croatia, Cyprus, Ireland, Romania and the United Kingdom.
 There are also some non-EU countries in Schengen including Norway, Iceland, Switzerland and Lichtenstein.
 Thanks to Schengen it is possible for EU citizens to travel from Portugal to Finland without needing to go through any passport control.